Thunk. Splash. Climb. Repeat.

 Inside the student center, music causes the glass to vibrate.
 Away from the windows, sophomore Will Brucella is sitting with a deck of cards.
 He shrugs when he hears about the fundraising dunk tank: “They’re out here like every week.”

-With Will is Campus Crusade for Christ staff member Karen Waters, and three other students—Vincent, Ally and Tamari.
+With Will is Cru staff member Karen Waters, and three other students—Vincent, Ally and Tamari.
 Will and Karen are part of Cru, a ministry to and through students at Monmouth.

 The cards in front of Will are not typical playing cards.
 They are part of Perspective, a tool developed to help students understand each other’s spiritual opinions.
 And Will is not a typical student.
 On the outside, he’s what you would expect from an American college sophomore: mop of hair, sweat shirt, blue jeans.
 His features are dark with deep hazel eyes.
 He’s currently majoring in public relations and journalism, but that might change.